 - Lack of visibility: Drivers often say that they couldn’t see the cyclist and that had they seen the rider, they would have been able to prevent the accident.
 Sometimes this can be established if the cyclist didn’t have rear lights on the bike or was wearing dark clothes at night.

 Call Walker, Billingsley & Bair in Des Moines for a free legal evaluation to discuss your case.
 Our lawyers can review your accident, build a strong case, and be prepared to dispute any defenses that may be used.
-Contact our office today at 515-440-2852.
+Contact our office today online or call us at 515-440-2852.